Buy official tickets for Christ the Redeemer in Rio

 Environmental concerns.
 The trail is located within a protected area, and increased foot traffic can contribute to environmental degradation.
 Opting for the train helps preserve the natural habitat while providing a more sustainable and enjoyable way to experience the beauty of the Tijuca National Park.

-Visiting tips Chris the Redeemer
+Visiting tips Christ the Redeemer

 To make the most of your visit to the famous Jesus statue in Rio, consider the following tips: